DaedalusGen/daedalus-core/README.md

 First, we call the `setup_parser` function found in `daedalus::parser`.

+We pass the following as arguments :
+- The parser
-We pass the Node Types we want to add as parameters (in our example only `BinaryExpression`).
+- The Node Types we want to add as parameters (in our example only `BinaryExpression`)
+- The list of the parser flags (defaults to `{ OPTI_CONST_EXPR }`)

 ```cpp
 daedalus::parser::setup_parser(